 Moreover, the flawed performance of the small number of credit rating agencies in evaluating novel financial instruments should make us cautious in producing a regime that could well lead to a "gatekeeper" role for the small number of proxy advisors in an inherently complicated area.
 The most important proxy advisor, Risk Metrics, already faces conflict issues in both advising and rating firms on corporate governance that will be greatly magnified when it begins to rate firms on their compensation plans.
-As we have learned in the case of accounting firms (see Enron) and credit rating agencies (see subprime mortgages), there are inherent risks to the combination of consulting and rating.
+As we have learned in the case of accounting firms (see Enron) and credit rating agencies (see mortgage-backed securities), there are inherent risks to the combination of consulting and rating.
 Changes to corporate governance that might result from proxy advisory firm pressure matters mostly at the margin.
 Changes to executive compensation could be very important indeed.

-Instead of a mandatory rule, I would propose federal provision of the shareholder right to decide whether a public firm should opt in to an advisory shareholder vote regime.
+Instead of a mandatory rule, I would propose federal legislative provision of the shareholder right to decide whether a public firm should opt in to an advisory shareholder vote regime.
 Under current federal and state law, access to the issuer proxy for such a proposal is subject to shifting SEC attitudes on shareholder proxy access and different state law regimes on the scope of shareholder versus board prerogative.
 An opt-in federal "say on pay" regime would clarify shareholder power without imposing a mandatory regime that would ill-suit many firms.
 The opt-in regime would invite governance activists to focus on firms with the most questionable practices.
 A successful campaign would be observed by similar firms and ramify in a potent way.

-1 See, e.g., Louise Story, On Wall Street, Bonuses, Not Profits, Were Real, N.Y.TIMES (Dec.
+&lt;sup>1 See, e.g., Louise Story, On Wall Street, Bonuses, Not Profits, Were Real, N.Y.TIMES (Dec.
 18, 2008)

-2 H.R.
+&lt;sup>2 H.R.
 1257 (110th Cong, 1st Sess.); Sen. 1181 (110th Cong, 1st Sess.).

 If some sort of mandatory rule is politically irresistible, I would recommend application only to the very largest firms, perhaps the top 500 by market capitalization.
-For smaller firms, the level, form and structure of executive compensation, the composition and role of the board, the role of founders and family, and the nature of shareholdings will vary considerably from the large firm patterns that figure in the corporate governance reform narrative.
+At smaller firms, the level, form and structure of executive compensation; the composition and role of the board; the role of founders and family, and the nature of shareholdings will vary considerably from the large firm patterns that figure in the corporate governance reform narrative.
+Indeed limiting the scope of a mandatory rule follows the UK model, which applies only to domestic firms listed on the "main market" of the London Stock Exchange, not the alternative AIM market, which is typically chosen by smaller issuers.